warden-protocol/wardenprotocol/docs/developer-docs/docs/build-an-app/build-a-custom-smart-contract/build-a-cosmwasm-contract.md

    brew install binaryen
    ```

 - [Run a local chain](../test/run-a-local-chain) and make sure you have `wardend` correctly installed.
-You can stop the chain for now if you wish.

    The next steps require your local account name, or key name, which is referenced as `my-key-name` in the provided command-line examples.
-You can check the list of available keys by executing this command (while the node is running):
+You can check the list of available keys by executing this command:

    ```bash
    wardend keys list